70 years of Ferrari design secrets unveiled

 Car design is about compromise: the tolerances, materials and weights involved, the fight to trim costs, to mass-manufacture for profit.
 But what happens when the process is distilled down to the pursuit of a single objective: being faster than anything else?

-This riddle may well be solved by London's Design Museum, which today opens the exhibition "Ferrari: Under the Skin," devoted to one of history's best-known automotive brands: Ferrari.
+This riddle may well be solved by London's Design Museum, which on Wednesday opened the exhibition "Ferrari: Under the Skin," devoted to one of history's best-known automotive brands: Ferrari.
 Museum visitors will be able to examine some of the items behind the carmaker's world-famous designs -- from rarely displayed models and engines, to original hand-drawn sketches revealing the prowess of Ferrari's design and engineering teams.

 Nine things you didn't know about Ferrari